apiato/documentation/docs/components/optional-components/tests.md

 ---
 #### auth {#auth}

-The `auth` property is used to determine whether the endpoint being called requires authentication or not in your test class.
+The `$auth` property is used to determine whether the endpoint being called requires authentication or not in your test class.
-If you do not explicitly define the `auth` property in your test class, it will be defaulted to `true` automatically.
+If you do not explicitly define the `$auth` property in your test class, it will be defaulted to `true` automatically.

 In the context of testing, when `auth` is set to true, the `makeCall` method will handle authentication by creating a testing user